monistode/ISA-docs/RISC_accumulator.md

 ### POPI
 `00001100` - 1 byte

-Pops the previous value from the memory stack into `%FR`
+Pops the previous value from the memory stack into `%IR`

 ### ADD `[mem]`
 `00001101` - 2 bytes